HarshS16/Github-tutorial/README.md

 # Github-tutorial

-This repository stores my notes for Git and Github tutorial Here I will store the basic commands and the thing to remember regarding git and github.
+This repository stores my notes for Git and Github tutorial Here I will store the basic commands and the things to remember regarding git and github.
 The content is based on Apna college git and github tutorial , taught by Shraddha Khapra ma'am.
 The following are the commands used in github
 1) git clone <---some link---> this command is used to clone a git repository to the system memory(local PC) , where we add the link of the repository